 Getting to Mozambique

-As tourism in Mozambique is still developing, is is advisable to book your Mozambique travel with a reputable and established tour company to make your trip a smooth one.
+As tourism in Mozambique is still developing, is is advisable to book your Mozambique packages with a reputable and established Africa travel company to make your trip a smooth one.
 At Bench Africa, we pride ourselves on creating memorable holidays across Africa, and have been committed to doing so since 1969.
-To start planning your Mozambique safari, be sure to get in touch with us today.
+We can tailor make your Mozambique package, so to start handcrafting your Mozambique package, be sure to get in touch with us today.

 Uganda Gorilla Treks & Tours

 If you’re ready for an adventure, then prepare to be awed by the beauty of Uganda on one of our Uganda safaris!
 This incredible nation sits at the equator in the heart of Africa, and is characterised by lush natural scenery as well as vibrant cities.

 Famously referred to as ‘the pearl of Africa’ by Winston Churchill, Uganda is not your average safari destination.
 Within its borders lie both West African jungle and East African savannah, providing a range of thrilling opportunities for you to get up close and personal with the local wildlife.
 It’s all waiting to be discovered on a tour with Bench Africa.